jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel-hwa-tutorial.md

 ## Windows Setups

-Windows 10 64-bit and newer is recommeded. **QSV is not available in Windows Docker and WSL/WSL2.**
+Windows 10 64-bit and newer is recommeded. **QSV is not available on Windows Docker and WSL/WSL2.**

 ### Configure On Windows Host